-We support all FedUni students to achieve their best.
-Apprentices, VCAL, VET, undergraduate and post graduate students can all access our support.
+We support all FedTAFE and Federation College students to achieve their best.
+Apprentices, VCAL and VET students can all access our support.
 Our goal is to remove any academic barriers to your study success.

 Every apprenticeship or pre-apprenticeship student will undergo a literacy and numeracy assessment.
 This test will indicate if a student should receive support to help them to complete their studies successfully.
 Students can still choose to access this support, even if their test shows that support is not required.